Editor’s note: This post was originally posted in Dec. 2011, and has been updated to take current testing trends into account.

 But as you surely guessed I have my own opinion on the subject and I want to share it with you, so here it goes…

-My definition of Technical
+My definition of a Technical Tester

-Specially after reading Adam’s post I feel the need to explain what do I mean by technical, or better yet how do I differentiate a Technical Tester from a Non-Technical Tester.
+Here’s how do I differentiate a Technical Tester from a Non-Technical Tester.
 (If you read my previous blogs on “Why are some tester not really Professional Testers” then you should already have an idea…)

 A Technical Tester is not afraid of doing most of the following stuff on a regular basis as part of his job (without any specific order):

-– Understand the architecture of the product he is testing,
+-Understand the architecture of the product he is testing,

 including the pros & cons of the specific design, as well as the risks linked to each of the components and interfaces in the product.